Language Menu

 All untranslated texts will be displayed in the default language when you run the application.

 English (US) and Dutch translations are added by default even if you do not use these languages in your app.
-When you add a new element (for example, a button), it will get an English and Dutch translation in the system, but you will not see it until you add those languages.
+When you add a new element (for example, a button), it gets an English and Dutch translation in the system, but you will not see it until you add those languages.
 You may want to delete all English and Dutch translations if you do not plan to have your app in these languages.
 Before deleting English (US), make sure you have another default language set up.
 For more information on how to delete translations, see the Delete section in Language Operations.

-3 The Language Menu
+The Language Menu

 The Language menu allows you to manage additional languages and translations for your app.
 This includes features to help you to translate a text in all places where it appears with a single change instead of having to change each occurrence individually: